Carlo Gimach: Life

 Carlo Gimach was born in 1651 to Gio Paolo Gimach, a merchant who was the son of a Palestinian refugee and who had been raised by Giovanni Paolo Lascaris, and his wife Paolina Sartre, the daughter of a French migrant and a Maltese noblewoman.
 He was the third of six children.
 The Palestinian descendant was raised as a Muslim, who was an Emir, but converted to Christianity after he was made a slave by the Order.
 Eventually this led to his freedom, and as a positive consequence this led to a normal life to his family.

 Gimach studied in the Roman College in the 1670s before returning to his hometown Valletta, where he was renowned for his knowledge in architecture and literature.
 He designed two large palaces in the city – Palazzo Correa in 1689 and Palazzo Carneiro in 1696.
 Palazzo Correa was destroyed in 1942, but Palazzo Carneiro still stands, now known as Auberge de Bavière.
 Gimach also designed a small shipyard in an area of Valletta known as il-Fossa.

+Carlo Gimach married Sebastiana De Sousa Queirós, from this marriage his only son Leandro Gemaque de Albuquerque was born in 1680, Amarante, Porto, Portugal.
 Gimach went to Portugal in 1696, where he designed a fortified palace in Beira Province for his friend, the knight Fra Antonio Correia de Sousa Montenegro.
 The palace was never completed due to Correia de Sousa's death, and it was in ruins by the end of the 18th century.
 Gimach subsequently worked for the House of Arronches and later the Counts of St. John, both in Lisbon and near the border with Spain.
 In around 1706, he was involved in the reconstruction of various abandoned forts near the border.